b4dnewz/node-emailhunter/README.md

 yarn add hunter.io
 ```

+## Documentation
+You can find an online documentation at the url: https://b4dnewz.github.io/node-emailhunter/

 ## How to use it
 Import the module and and create an instance of the hunter:
 ```js